limey-bean/Anacapa/README.md

  - Optional:
  	-u	If running on HPC (e.g. UCLA's Hoffman2 cluster), this is your username: e.g. eecurd
-	-l	If running locally: -l  (no argument need)
+	-l	If running locally: -l  (no argument needed)
  	-f	path to file with forward primers in fasta format
     		e.g.	 >16s
     			     GTGYCAGCMGCCGCGGTAA